OUR TEAM

 Email: m.dillon@princetoninasia.org

-At Lao Rugby, Mags served as Operations Manager and Technical Advisor – coaching youth rugby, managing national teams, helping to launch a sport-for-development project in rural communities in northeastern Laos, and overseeing the operations of the Federation.
-He also served on the Asia Rugby Football Union (now Asia Rugby) Council and on its Executive Committee.
+As Operations Manager and Technical Advisor at Lao Rugby, Mags coached youth rugby, managed national teams, helped to launch a sport-for-development project in rural communities in northeastern Laos, and oversaw the operations of the Federation.
 Prior to PiA, Mags conducted research in Germany through a fellowship with the German Academic Exchange Service (DAAD), taught English and American culture on a teaching fellowship through the Fulbright Commission in Austria, and worked in marketing at a small business in Michigan.

 Molly Giblin, Director of Programs of Princeton in Asia